Wednesday, November 25, 2009

 • Orange pockets take regular water bottles

-• Black pocket is 11" wide x 13" deep - holds holds a manila folder or whatever trashy magazine takes your fancy.
+• Black pocket is 11" wide x 13" deep - holds holds a manila folder or several standard trashy magazines

-Mind you, I've been carrying the small one inside the big one, in whatever orange/black combo is most logical.
+What's better than a traffic cone bag?
+Two traffic cone bags!
+I've been carrying the small one inside the big one, in whatever orange/black combo is most logical.
 So, when I want to spend time on or off the bike, I just whip out the inner bag rather than empty the contents, reverse and re-pack.
+At the risk of sounding like I'm trying to coerce you to buy 2 bags, read why double bagging the TCB is so useful and how I traveled 11 countries in 12 days with just two traffic cone bags

 Having one inside the other creates two extra sleeves to stuff things in.
 Handy for buying extra stuff on the way home - you can wear "one over the other".
 You can also, at a pinch, sling it over your handlebars like this, thanks to the quick-release snap hooks on the straps.

 Steve Chang commented that the straps cinch nice and evenly.
 This is because each strap is secured in place by a few stitches at the top where they loop around.
-If you have an earlier TCB that keeps exposing the raggedy join in the straps, simply stretch open the neck of the bag wide, make sure the straps are even, and stitch the strap to the channel at those four points.
-The new straps are also cauterized with a flame to stop any fraying.
-You can do this with a lighter on your early TCB too.
+If you have an earlier edition of my TCB that keeps exposing the raggedy join in the straps, simply stretch open the neck of the bag wide, make sure the straps are even, and stitch the strap to the channel at those four points.
+The new straps are also now cauterized with a flame to stop any fraying.
+You can do this to your early TCB too.

 If you turn the bag inside out into musette mode you will of course see the "male" part of the snap on the outside lip of the pocket.
 I'm guessing that few guys do that, but I'm begging off putting it on the Gal version for now.
 Your thoughts?
 Post comments at TCB Reviews.